-Over the past four years I have been making the case for Telford's Princess Royal to be the home of Shropshire & Powys' proposed new critical care emergency centre.
+Over the past five years I have been making the case for Telford's Princess Royal to be the home of Shropshire & Powys' proposed new critical care emergency centre.
 As the years have gone by, no decision has been made and people have become more alarmed and more concerned about the future of our hospital.

 I have raised this in parliament and with the Secretary of State for Health and the Minister for Health repeatedly, as well as meeting regularly with the local decision makers, working with them in a constructive way to ensure Telford keeps the services we need locally.
 In addition, I have surveyed many thousands of residents to make sure their concerns are heard by local decision makers.